 How Do You Do A Swatch Test In Knitting?

 Decide what size gauge swatches you’ll be doing.
-Most knitting patterns recommend enough stitches to make a 4″ square, but to be extra sure, many knitters recommend a gauge swatch of 6 or 8″.
+Most knitting patterns recommend enough stitches to make a 4″ square, but many knitters recommend a gauge swatch of 6 or 8″.

 Don’t even think about measuring it before you’ve cast off and blocked it!
 The measurements on the needles will be vastly different from a finished item.